johnedstone/django-oidc-client-ex/README.md

 ### Purpose ###
 - Demonstrates using OpenID Connect Client with django
-- This code base works both on a tradition webserver as well as Origin/Openshift PaaS
+- Code works on tradition webserver.
+Notes on Origin/Openshift (Paas) below.

 ### To do in order to get to django 1.10 ###
 - django-braces has a url problem - maybe the same as djangooidc, below